 PROGRAMS AVAILABLE FOR BOOKING:

-A 45-minute – 1 hour interactive live musical performance featuring Greane on acoustic guitar and vocals with interspersed storytelling/dialogue between songs.
-Focusing on both original material and a contemporary take on traditional Americana folk music.
+An interactive live musical performance featuring Greane on acoustic guitar, harmonica and vocals with interspersed storytelling/dialogue between songs.
+Focusing on both original material and a contemporary take on traditional Americana, Celtic & Folk music.